 Students must adhere to the established policies of the clinical sites in which they rotate.
 Adhering to the social media policy is also required.
-AdventHealth's and Centura's Social Media Policies can be found in iRad > Modules > Clinical Site Policies (Orlando and Denver).
+AdventHealth's and AdventHealth Rocky Mountain's's Social Media Policies can be found in iRad > Modules > Clinical Site Policies (Orlando and Denver).